 Whatever your energy objective, innovative heating technologies like the Vitovalor fuel cell boiler bring these goals within reach.

-For industrial and commercial applications, a more powerful range of wood burning systems is available, allowing customers to benefit from a renewable, CO2 neutral energy source that is completely independent to the grid.
+For industrial and commercial applications, a more powerful range of wood burning systems is available, allowing customers to benefit from a renewable, CO2 neutral energy source that is completely independent of the grid.

-Our Vitovalor fuel cell CHP unit is currently even more attractive due to the availability of payments under the Domestic Micro Generation Scheme (MCS) for small installations.
+Our Vitovalor fuel cell CHP unit is currently even more attractive due to the availability of payments under the Domestic Microgeneration Scheme (MCS) for small installations.
+The MSC is a requirement of the Domestic Renewable Heat Incentive, which is a government scheme that enables those with renewable heating systems to receive quarterly payments at a set rate per unit of renewable heat produced.

 The incredibly efficient, cutting-edge Vitovalor represents the latest in heating technology.
 It provides simultaneous heating and hot water using advanced fuel cell technology to convert hydrogen into energy, offering ind...Discover Vitovalor